 Boneta will play a member of Artemis’ team, a communications specialist.

-The Mexican-born actor made his feature debut in the all-star Tom Cruise musical international notices in the spring for toplining in Netflix’s Spanish-language biopic series that tells of the story of one of the biggest singers from Latin America.and gained
+The Mexican-born actor made his feature debut in the all-star Tom Cruise musical Rock of Ages and gained international notices in the spring for toplining in Luis Miguel, Netflix’s Spanish-language biopic series that tells of the story of one of the biggest singers from Latin America.